redox-os/ion/README.md

 ### Aliases

 The `alias` command is used to set an alias for running other commands under a different name.
-The most common usages of the `alias` keyword are to shorten the keystrokes required to run a command and it's specific arguments, and to rename a command to something more familiar.
+The most common usages of the `alias` keyword are to shorten the keystrokes required to run a command and its specific arguments, and to rename a command to something more familiar.

 ```ion
 alias ls = 'exa'